 However, with some intelligent forethought and planning, wise choices can be made, and mistakes avoided so that in fact, money can be the blessing in a marriage that it is supposed to be.

-Here are nine money and marriage mistakes to avoid:
+Here are the nine money mistakes to avoid in a marriage:

 1. Avoid disastrous debt

 Financial problems in marriage, like debt, can slowly strangle and drain the strength out of any happy relationship.